Australian rules football schism (1938–1949): Termination of the agreement

 There could be lucrative financial incentives for star players to cross from the VFL to the VFA.
-VFL payment laws (known as "the Coulter Laws") were very prescriptive, limiting match payments to £4 per match; and prohibiting the payment of lump sums either as inducements for players, or to their clubs to secure clearances.
+VFL payment laws, known as the "Coulter Laws", were very prescriptive, placing a limit on match payments at £4 per match in 1938; and prohibiting the payment of lump sums either as inducements for players, or to their clubs to secure clearances.
 The VFA had no such limitations.
 Additionally, some clubs, such as Collingwood, had strict internal policies to pay all players equally, making it impossible for star VFL players to negotiate for higher pay even within the limitations of the Coulter Laws.
-This meant that VFA clubs had the ability to recruit a small number of the VFL's best players by offering much more than they could or would be offered in the VFL, and it was this which drew some of the game's star players to the new code.
+This meant that VFA clubs had the ability to recruit a small number of the VFL's best players by offering much more than they could or would be offered in the VFL.
+At the time, with many having lived through the struggles of the Great Depression, and with football revenues increasing in its aftermath, it was this which initially drew some of the game's star players to the new code.
+The VFA's recruitment drive received a fillip when Coulter Law payments were further reduced to £1 per match during 1940 as an austerity and patriotic measure in the early phases of World War II, and the VFL promptly restored to £3 per match in 1941 under the threat of further player defections – including a major dispute at which saw five of its players depart en masse for the VFA.

 The end of the agreement also gave VFA players the freedom to cross to the VFL.
-A capable rank-and-file player would earn more in base player payments under the Coulter Laws than he would earn in the VFA, if he could command a regular senior place in the VFL.
+A capable rank-and-file player would earn more in base player payments under the Coulter Laws than he would earn in the VFA, if he could command a regular senior place in the VFL – meaning that the exodus of young players to the VFL which had affected the VFA throughout the 1930s was not curbed by the changes.
 However, players who switched without a clearance risked being stuck in the VFL seconds with no ability to return to the VFA seniors if they weren't good enough for regular senior selection.
 Andy Angwin was the first player to transfer to the VFL without a clearance, switching from Port Melbourne to in 1938.